britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 business model where the network operator owns the CPE), active measurement can be used to generate RTT samples at the cost of at least two non-productive packets sent though the network per sample.

+The third alternative relies on the inter-packet spacing to convey information about the RTT, and would therefore allow measurements confined to a single direction of transmission, as described in {{CARRA-RTT}}.
+In {{NOSPIN}}, a tool-chain was assembled that allowed evaluation of a critical aspect of the {{CARRA-RTT}} method: extraction of inter-packet times of real packet streams and the analysis of frequencies present in the packet stream using the Lomb-Scargle Periodogram.
+Several streams were evaluated, as summarized below:

+* It seems that Carra et al. {{CARRA-RTT}} took the noisy and low-confidence results of a statistical process (no RTT-related frquency has been detected even after using very low alpha confidence) and added hueristics with sliding-window averaging to infer the fundamental frequency and RTT present in a unidirectional stream.

+* There appear to be several limitations on the streams that are applicable.
+Streams with long RTT (~50ms) are more likely to be suitable (having a better match between packet rate and relatively low frequencies to detect).

+* None of the TCP streams analysed (to date) posess a sufficient packet rate such that the measured fundamental frequency or the multiples of the fundamental are actually within the detectable range.

+* "Ideal" interarrival time streams were simulated with uniform sampling and period.
+The Lomb-Scargle Periodogram is surprisingly unable to detect the fundamental frequency at 100 Hz from the constant 10 ms packet spacing.

+* It is not clear if IETF QUIC protocol stream will possess the same inter-packet arrival time features as TCP streams.
+Also, Carra et al. note that their process may not work if the TCP stream encounters a bottleneck, which would be the essential case for network troubleshooting.
+Mobile networks with time-slot service disciplines would likely cause similar issues as a bottleneck, by imposing the time-slot interval on the spacing of many packets.

+* The Carra et al. {{CARRA-RTT}} calculation of minimum and maximum frquecies that can be detected may not be applicable when the inter-arrival times are (both) the signal being detected and govern the non-uniform sampling frequency.

 ## Experimental Evaluation